xBlueSI/FiskN_hireboat/README.md

 ### To-Do
 - [x] Fix the bug when a playes gets out of the marker then the boat deletes.
-- [ ] Make so it costs to hire and return 80% of the money when left the vehicle.
+- [ ] Make so it costs to hire and return 80% of the money when left the boat.
 - [ ] Make job boats.

 ### General